Lorenzo de' Medici, Duke of Urbino

 Lorenzo di Piero de' Medici ([loˈrɛntso di ˈpjɛːro de ˈmɛːditʃi]; 12 September 1492 – 4 May 1519) was the ruler of Florence from 1516 until his death in 1519.
 He was also Duke of Urbino during the same period.
-His daughter Catherine de' Medici became Queen Consort of France, while his illegitimate son, Alessandro de' Medici, became the first Duke of Florence.
+A scion of the Medici, his wealth and power saw his daughter Catherine de' Medici become Queen Consort of France, while his recognised but illegitimate son, Alessandro de' Medici, inherited his estate and became the first Duke of Florence.

 Early life

 Lorenzo was born in Florence on 12 September 1492, a son of Piero di Lorenzo de' Medici and Alfonsina Orsini.
 His paternal grandparents were Lorenzo the Magnificent and Clarice Orsini.
 His maternal grandparents were Roberto Orsini, Count of Tagliacozzo and his wife, Catherine of San Severino.